 Philip Salter co-founded Salmat Limited in 1979 and served as its Joint Managing Director until his retirement from his executive duties with Salmat Limited in October 2009.
-Since that time, Mr Salter has remained as a Non-Executive Director of the Company.
+Since that time, Mr Salter has remained as a Non Executive Director of the company.
 Philip entered the real estate business in 1972.
 In 1979 Philip and Peter Mattick formed Salmat, developing the business into one of Australasia's leading customer communications companies.
 Philip is a member of the Australian Institute of Company Directors.

-Member of the Technology and Innovation Committee.
+Member of the innovation and technology committee.

-36,277,238 ordinary shares in Salmat Limited.
+36,277,238 ordinary shares in Salmat Limited